Ferenc Kazinczy

-Ferenc Kazinczy (/hu/), (in older English: Francis Kazinczy, October 27, 1759 – August 23, 1831) was a Hungarian author, poet, translator, neologist, an agent in the regeneration of the Hungarian language and literature at the turn of the 19th century.
+Ferenc Kazinczy (Note: /hu/) (in older English: Francis Kazinczy; October 27, 1759 – August 23, 1831) was a Hungarian author, poet, translator, neologist, an agent in the regeneration of the Hungarian language and literature at the turn of the 19th century.
 Today his name is connected with the extensive Language Reform of the 19th century, when thousands of words were coined or revived, enabling the Hungarian language to keep up with scientific progress and become an official language of the nation in 1844.
 For his linguistic and literary works he is regarded as one of the cultural founders of the Hungarian Reform Era along with Dávid Baróti Szabó, Ferenc Verseghy, György Bessenyei, Mátyás Rát and János Kis.

 Life

 Early years

 Ferenc Kazinczy was born in Érsemjén, Bihar, Hungary (today Șimian, Romania).
 His father, József Kazinczy de Kazincz (1732–1784) came from an old noble family and worked as a magistrate at Abaúj County.
 His mother was Zsuzsanna Bossányi de Nagybossány (1740–1812).
 Ferenc had four brothers and four sisters.
 Until the age of eight he was brought up by his maternal grandfather, Ferenc Bossányi, the notary of Bihar County and parliamentary ambassador, where he did not hear any foreign word during his first seven years.

 He wrote his first letters in December 1764 to his parents who lived in Alsóregmec at that time.
 In 1766 his aunt got sick, therefore they moved to Debrecen for three months for the healing treatment.
 Kazinczy studied during that time at the College of Debrecen.
 After the death of his aunt he returned to his parents where he learnt Latin and German from a student of the College of Késmárk (today Kežmarok, Slovakia).
 His well educated and enlightened father, experiencing rare susceptibility, was delighted with his son, so he also taught him and communicated with him in Latin and German.
 Kazinczy continued his language studies in Késmárk in 1768 in a preparatory class.